The Airmen's Stories - F/Lt. D F B Sheen

-Four days later, back with his squadron, Sheen was shot down again.
 As his Spitfire hurtled towards the ground, Sheen, though wounded, managed to release his harness.
 He was sucked out of the cockpit, but his boots caught on the windscreen and he was left lying on top of the fuselage.

-"After what seemed an age," he recalled, "my feet came free and I pulled the ripcord and my parachute opened with a terrific jerk.
+'After what seemed an age' he recalled 'my feet came free and I pulled the ripcord and my parachute opened with a terrific jerk.
 I just had time to see treetops underneath when I was in them.
 These broke my fall and I landed on my feet as light as a feather.
 A bobby appeared on the proverbial bicycle.
 He pulled out a flask, bless him, and handed it to me.
-'You left it a bit late,' he said."
+"You left it a bit late" he said'.

 As I opened fire I could see my tracer bullets bursting in the Junkers like fireworks . . . when I turned in for my next attack I saw that one of the Hun's engines was beginning to burn but just to make quite sure of him I pumped in a lot more bullets then I had to dive like mad to avoid ramming him.